hjames9/prospects/README.md

-# prospects
+# Prospects:  Toolkit for collecting sales prospects
-A Go-based http server to collect potential prospects and persist them to a Postgresql database
+A Go-based http server and e-mail processor to collect potential prospects and persist them to a Postgresql database.
+Also provides validation of collected data.

+## prospects - http server

-## Setup - Set environmental variables
+### Setup - Set environmental variables
     DATABASE_URL=postgres://user:password@localhost:5432/prospect_db (no default)
     DB_USER=hjames (no default, ignored with DATABASE_URL set) DB_PASSWORD=blahblah (no default, ignored with DATABASE_URL set)